 We thank you for your interest in Highlands Cashiers Players, your local community theatre.
 We hope to see you soon, in whatever role you decide to support us, either volunteer or patron.
-For more information or to volunteer, please send an email in the ‘contact us’ section,
+For more information or to volunteer, please contact us.

 Costume Crew: Costume volunteers are instrumental in building costumes as well as putting finishing touches on projects.
 Anyone who can sew or craft from simple alterations to full-scale constructions can easily become involved.
 Give as much time as your schedule allows.
 COMMITMENT: Flexible.